Zondax/filecoin-signing-tools/README.md

 ## Compile and Run

-A companion repo, [wasm_filecoin](https://github.com/mgoelzer/wasm_filecoin) is developed in parallel that demonstrates use of the Rust PCH code in this repo in browser-based JS applications.
-Compile and build instructions can be found [there](https://github.com/mgoelzer/wasm_filecoin), as well as instructions for incorporating this code into your own library.
+A companion repo, [wasm_filecoin](https://github.com/mgoelzer/wasm_filecoin) is developed in parallel that demonstrates use of these Rust PCH exntesions in a browser-based JS application.
+Compile and build instructions can be found [over there](https://github.com/mgoelzer/wasm_filecoin).

 ## Contributing